Privacy policies for the use of the social media channels of HyImpulse Technologies GmbH

 In what way Facebook uses data from visits to Facebook pages for its own purposes, to what extent activities on the Facebook page are assigned to individual users, how long Facebook stores this data and whether data from a visit to the Facebook page is passed on to third parties, is not conclusively and clearly stated by Facebook and is not known to us.

 When you access a Facebook page, the IP address assigned to your terminal device is transmitted to Facebook.
 According to Facebook, this IP address is anonymized (for "German" IP addresses) and deleted after 90 days.
-Facebook also stores information about the end devices of its users (for example, as part of the "login notification" function); this may allow Facebook to assign IP addresses to individual users.
+Facebook also stores information about the end devices of its users (for example, as part of the "login notification" function); if necessary, Facebook is thus able to assign IP addresses to individual users.

-We, as the provider of the information service, do not collect and process any data from your use of our service beyond this.
+We, as the provider of the information service, do not collect or process any data from your use of our service beyond this.
+You can find this data privacy statement in its current version under the item "Data Policy" on our Facebook page.